David-Manniche/TheMarket/readme.txt

     => 040872 - Mark delivered order as completed automatically based on cancellation and return age of product/shop.
     => 041047 - Handling errors during Update Inventory.
     => 042212 - Pagesize issue fixed and restricted to allowed numbers.
+    => 042361 - Product temp images are not getting imported.

 Enhancements:
     => Tax module upgrade